Docker Compose でのサービス定義

 [HOST:]CONTAINER[/PROTOCOL] where:

-If host IP is not set, it binds to all network interfaces.
 Ports can be either a single value or a range.
-Host and container must use equivalent ranges.
+HOST and CONTAINER must use equivalent ranges.

 Examples: